Bergen’s top small-group walking tour company

 Certified Guide in English & Norwegian

 Hi!
 My name is Eirik.
 I am a local Bergensian, born and raised in Bergen, near the famous Mount Fløyen Restaurant.
-The restaurant was where Iworked the longest during my bachelor and masters at the University of Bergen.
-I am currently working at the Bergenhus Fortress Museum while also applying for available PhD-positions at local universities in the tech-field.
-I do tours in English and Norwegian while talking about the streets I grew up in on my tours.
+The restaurant was where I worked the longest during my bachelor’s and master’s at the University of Bergen.
+I am currently working at the Bergenhus Fortress Museum, teaching school children about our city’s military history.
+I do tours in English and Norwegian, talking about the streets I grew up on.
 While also trying to pick up more European languages in my spare time.
-I have had over a dozen jobs in Bergen and spend most of my money on traveling across the continent, from Oslo to Amsterdam, Heidelberg, London, Stockholm and more, just in the last few years.
-I spend my free time hiking on the mountains and can’t get enough of outdoors activities, even when the weather is challenging.
+I have had over a dozen jobs in Bergen and spent most of my savings on travelling across the continent, from Oslo to Amsterdam, Heidelberg, London, Stockholm and more, just in the last few years.
+I spend my free time hiking in the mountains and can’t get enough of outdoor activities, even when the weather is challenging.

 Emma